-Today marks the day 120 years ago that Tower Bridge was officially opened by the Prince of Wales (not the current one obviously).
+Tower Bridge was officially opened by the Prince of Wales (not the current one obviously) over 120 years ago.
 This special bridge is one that many associate with London.
 Anyone who sees this Bridge immediately knows that it’s in London (so it’s often the first thing shown in stock footage about London).
 It’s certainly a beautiful bridge.
 The Bridge is celebrating its birthday today – it was opened on this day in 1894 by the Prince of Wales, (the future King Edward VII) with much celebration.

 So, with much fanfare, here are 10 facts and figures you probably didn’t know about the iconic Bridge.